 Easy to Use and Clean

-This may be one of your most important considerations.
+This may be one of the most important things to think about.
 If you have a busy life, spending 20 minutes chopping and prepping ingredients and another 15 minutes on cleaning every time you juice will become a hassle.
 Your new juicer may quickly find itself in the back of the cupboard!

 This is usually a secondary consideration, but worth noting.
 Centrifugal juicers are noisy when operating, similar to a blender.
-In contrast, masticating juicers are very quiet.
+In contrast, masticating juicers are quieter but will still generate some noise.

 Incorporating juicing into your lifestyle certainly has many benefits but initially, deciding between the different types of juicers can be confusing.